-This White Texas Sheet Cake is one of my most popular recipes on my blog.
+This White Texas Sheet Cake is one of the most popular recipes on my blog.
 If I had to guess why, it is because this cake is simple, moist, and the photos make you want to try this cake recipe immediately, right?
 I can’t tell you how many times I have made this cake.
 I happen to think this White Texas Sheet Cake is the perfect cake for novice bakers.
 If you have never made a cake before, unless it came from a box (there is nothing wrong with that by the way), this cake is perfect for you!

-Although this cake seems easy and simple enough to make, and it is, I have never made a cake using the techniques that are used for making this cake such as melting the butter and the milk and adding it to the dry ingredients and pouring the frosting over a hot cake.
+Although this cake seems easy and simple enough to make, and it is, I have never made a cake using the techniques that are used for making this cake such as melting the butter and the milk and adding it to the dry ingredients, and pouring the frosting over a warm cake.
 I think these techniques are what makes the “Texas Sheet Cake” what it is.
 Before, I use to look at this cake as a regular cake just made in a rectangular pan, but after tasting it my mind will forever be changed.

 I think this White Texas Sheet Cake is great for picnics or just to have friends over.
 I must warn you, the frosting is very rich and sweet, but it is very, very good.